whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 An orphanage in Portugal was revealed to house a huge child sexual abuse operation in 2002, although the police and the Portuguese president were notified of the abuses by several boys and even a government minister in 1980.
 Several low-ranking men were prosecuted, but none of the wealthy international clients who flew in to spend time with the boys faced justice.
 Of course, the police and politicians who "failed" to investigate likewise went unpunished.

+How do you think the Portuguese people felt watching these legal proceedings carefully avoid the worst perpetrators?
+They clearly did not prosecute the most powerful politicians, police, and businessmen who were involved -- how would you feel knowing all those people still had their wealth and power?

+Tragically, such disturbing troubles are simply common in unhealthy cultures that punish you for seeking justice.
+Thus similar stories can be found in the United States.

-In the late 1980s in Omaha, Nebraska in the United States, a child sexual abuse operation was discovered based in the child foster care system.
-Investigators found child sexual abuse victims who named many powerful politicians as abusers, including regional judges, politicians, and business executives.
+In the late 1980s in Omaha, Nebraska, a child sexual abuse operation was discovered based in the child foster care system.
+Investigators found huge numbers of child sexual abuse victims who named many powerful people as abusers, including regional judges, politicians, and business executives.
 National figures were involved too, including multiple American billionaires and a US president, vice president, and CIA director.
 Fifteen knowledgeable people died violent deaths during the investigation, and none of the many perpetrators faced justice.

 Nothing occurred in any of these cases to suggest that the institutionalized child sexual abuse ever ended.
 People in all these unhealthy cultures go on about their lives as if this rampant child abuse isn't still happening all around them.

-How much child abuse is happening in your region right now?
+How much child abuse is happening all around you right now, from authorities or just abusive parents?
 Do you even know?
 If you found out, and decided to personally intervene to stop the abuse, what would happen?
-That's right -- you would be punished, because only the police are allowed to enforce the law, and you're punished for standing for what's right and upholding the law you live by.
+That's right -- you would be punished, because only the police are allowed to enforce the law, and you're punished for standing for what's right and upholding the law you live by.**

-You would be punished if you intervened to stop this child abuse, just like you'd be punished for intervening to stop factory pollution, or prevent an unjust war, or confront a corrupt judge and free unjustly imprisoned people.
+You would be punished if you intervened to stop this child abuse, just like you'd be punished for trying to free unjustly imprisoned people or stopping a genocide.**

-Just like all of your neighbors, you are punished for standing for what's right and upholding your own laws, and this is the result: endless predation, with the worst predators having the most wealth and power.
+Just like all of your neighbors, you would be punished for standing for what's right, and since so many people accept this way of life as legitimate, this is the result: endless predation, with the worst predators having the most wealth and power.**

-Other kinds of predation are common, with different kinds more or less common in different unhealthy cultures.

-Even soldiers are not safe from predatory behavior.
-Decades after scientists had established the harmful effects of nuclear radiation, the Soviet Union, United States, France, and Great Britain all knowingly exposed their soldiers to radiation without their consent.
-Reports from all these countries show that soldiers were expected to remain silent, even as they were left to face terrible injuries, and even as their children were born with deformities that were clearly traceable to radiation poisoning.
-Soldiers widely understood the risks as well.
-One French soldier said, "we knew these things," but authorities demanded that soldiers "obey and shut up."

 A staggering level of abusive and exploitative behavior always occurs when people allow themselves to be ruled and choose not to stand for what's right.
-All these disturbing troubles will continue till people can generate healthy cultures again, where everyone stands for what's right, and nobody rules over anybody else.
+All these disturbing troubles will continue till you and the people around you can generate a healthy culture, where everyone stands for a culture of mutual respect, and nobody rules over anybody else.

 ### Healthy Cultures Don't Abuse Children

 Can you imagine a world without child sexual abuse?
-Not just a world with more women's self-defense classes (which I support), or stronger laws, or better ways of supporting victims.
+Not just a world with more women's self-defense classes, or stronger laws, or better ways of supporting victims.
 Can you imagine a world without _any_ child sexual abuse?

 This world is possible.
 Healthy cultures do not have child sexual abuse.
 When the Nootka first encountered Spanish conquistadors, they did not encounter any women.
 Instead, the Spanish "only brought men and young boys who got used as women whether they liked it or not."
 Even in their first interaction with Europeans centuries ago, the Nootka noticed regular child rape that remains so common in unhealthy cultures to this day.
 After a period of uneasy interactions, the Spaniards kidnapped, raped, and murdered two Nootka girls of about 10 years old.